YaseenSadat/FinSight/README.md

-Here is a tightened, polished README for **FinSight** with the sections you requested removed and with emphasis on automated DAGs, Airflow, and Snowflake.

----

-# **FinSight — End to End Stock Data ELT Pipeline**
+# **FinSight — End to End Stock Data ETL Pipeline**

-FinSight is a compact but powerful ELT platform for financial market data.
+FinSight is a compact but powerful ETL platform for financial market data.
 It ingests end of day stock prices, transforms them using distributed compute, validates quality, and publishes analytics ready tables into Snowflake.
 The architecture mirrors modern cloud data engineering patterns while running locally in a fully dockerized stack.

 ---